graysurf/zsh-kit/docs/git-scope.md

 ## 🧱 Implementation Notes

-- Uses `git diff --name-only`, `git ls-files`, and `awk` for full path decomposition
+- Uses `git diff`, `git show`, `git ls-files` for data collection
-- `tree --fromfile` renders deeply nested directory views from flat file paths
+- Directory trees rendered via `tree --fromfile`
-- Outputs include clear warnings when no files match the filter
-- Works best with `tree` installed and available in `$PATH`
+- Uses `awk` to reconstruct full directory hierarchy
+- File content display supports both text and binary-aware output
+- Internally manages file state parsing using unified helpers

 ---

 ## 🧠 Summary

-`git-scope` helps you reason about your Git workspace in a visual way.
-Each command is meant to answer a simple question like:
+`git-scope` helps you reason about your Git repository visually.
+Whether you're preparing to commit or reviewing a historical change, it gives you a structured way to see what’s going on — file by file, tree by tree.

-- What have I staged?
-- What’s new in the working tree?
-- What’s untracked?
-- What’s the full layout of my repo?

-It’s a small but powerful addition to your CLI Git workflow.